leogomezz4t/TMdllB/README.md

 # TMdllB
 #### A C# .NET wrapper for TMDB (The Movie Database) v3 API

+## Setup
+In order to use the TMDB API you need to get an API key.
+Follow the instructions [here](https://developer.themoviedb.org/docs/getting-started) to receive a key

 ## Documentation
 Keep in mind all functions are async and awaitable